ilya372317/image-symfony-support/README.md

     }

-We get UserImageManager via dependency injection and use just one method for save image to database and filesystem and manage his relations!
+We get UserImageManager via dependency injection and use just one method for save image to database, filesystem and manage his relations!

 But maybe you ask how UserImageManager class get $targetDirectory property?
-Very simple. just use symfony manually injection.
+It`s very simple. just use symfony manually injection.

 ### /config/services.yaml
     parameters: